All Episodes

 I'm like, look at this.

-And then I realized it actually says Allah please save us.
+And then I realized it actually says, Allah, please save us.

-And I'm showing it to him, like, oh look.
+And I'm showing it to him like, oh, look.

 Next time I saw him, he wouldn't look me in the eye.

-I mean, change things for the worse.
+I mean, he changed things for the worse.

 Things started to blow up.

-He said he was getting his pilot license.
+He said he was getting his pilot license?

-Uh yeah, it's don't need to land.
+He don't need to land.

 That wasn't a fucking chokehold.

-So I'm talking to a diverse young audience in the village, and I'm saying, yeah, I'm like your substitute fucking teacher here or something.
+So I'm talking to a diverse, young audience in the village, and I'm saying, yeah, I'm like your substitute fucking teacher here or something.

-It's like they they find shit funny, but they know that they're not supposed to laugh at it.
+It's like they find shit funny, but they know that they're not supposed to laugh at it.

-It's it's weird.
+It's weird.

 The generation now that will actually resist laughter unless it's just like fucking they just can't help it or it hits critical mass or something.

-I mean, I I I wonder about this generation, but then again, I guess over.
+I mean, I wonder about this generation.

-I think the generation I'm millennial, I think Gen Z is gonna be badass to be honest with you.
+I think Gen Z is going to be badass, to be honest with you.

-Yeah, I've seen good.
+I've seen good times.

 I look at my nephews.

-I look at my nephews, they're 15, 16, 14, like they fucking worked their ass off.
+Like they fucking worked their ass off.

 They bought their own fucking first cars.

-Shit that not I didn't even do.
+Shit that I didn't even do.

 And I thought that I wasn't really of my generation.